rgkalden/8-week-sql-challenge/README.md

 - `create_schema.sql` creates the database
 - `question_answers.sql` contains the queries used to answer the questions

-There may also be a `data_cleaning.sql` file for any data cleaning, if required.
+There may also be a `data_cleaning.sql` file for any data cleaning, and additional markdown or SQL scripts to answer further questions if required.

 Information about each case study is provided in this README.